merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 it's built with new gcc and needs libs from the archive (see [GCC 9](#gcc-9) (gcc5 could't build it)

-pango: ?

 Who else helped me?
 ChatGPT. sometimes it provides too much information, but usually I brought my errors to it and it could help where to look/patch/fix/etc.

 ## Getting new certificates

 Even if `security/openssl` is installed, it cannot check certificates.
 There are older ones by OpenCSW in `/etc/opt/csw/ssl/certs`.
 I guess they can be used but we can install them using pkgsrc, too

-I reminded that I had ca-certificates in Linux, but the pkgsrc package needs py-cryptography which needs rust, and rust isn't available for Solaris-SPARC (yet).
+I reminded that I had ca-certificates in Linux, but the package from pkgsrc needs `py-cryptography` (maybe, to be built? not to be installed?) which needs **Rust**, and Rust isn't available for Solaris-SPARC (yet).

 But it's just necessary to install `security/mozilla-rootcerts-openssl` to get newer certificates.
 They will be stored in /usr/pkg/etc/openssl/certs, and then everything works well!